tlswg/tls-key-share-prediction/draft-ietf-tls-key-share-prediction.md

 The presentation `value` of the SvcParamValue is a non-empty comma-separated list ({{Appendix A.1 of RFC9460}}) of decimal integers between 0 and 65535 (inclusive) in ASCII, with no duplicate integers.
 Any other `value` is a syntax error.
 To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

 The wire format of the SvcParamValue is a sequence of 2-octet numeric values in network byte order.
-An empty list of values is invalid, as are duplicates.
+An empty list of values is invalid, as is a list containing duplicates.

 ## Configuring Services